What are the best museums in New York City?

 If you plan on visiting A LOT of museums and sites while in NYC you might want to consider an Explorer Pass with over 85 museums, tours, and attractions.
 You can visit the MET, MoMA, the Guggenheim, The Whitney and many many more museums and other famous NYC attractions with this pass.

 There are many more great museums we have left out because of limited space.
 That in no way means that they aren’t great museums, they might just not be as well known to us.
-If you have your favorite for the title of best museum in NYC, feel free to contact us and give us your suggestion.
-Have fun on your museum tour, and be kind to your friendly local curator – they are doing a public service to all of us.
+If you have a suggestion for a great museum in NYC, feel free to contact us.

 We hope that we gave you enough basic information on some of the best museums in NYC.
 Keep in mind that even though the last section was dedicated to free museums in NYC, many of the others are free as well.
 They will usually have a certain day of the week when admission is free during a limited period of time.
 Besides that many of the museums listed have reasonable admission fees, and quite frankly deserve your patronage.